-3.4 CO-CURRICULAR AND EXTRA-CURRICULAR FACILITIES
+3.4.
+CO-CURRICULAR AND EXTRA-CURRICULAR FACILITIES

-3.4.2 Department of Inter-Religious Studies (DIRS) (1987): It fosters an understanding and appreciation of religions as a potent force for communal harmony, social justice and ecological sustainability.
+3.4.1.
+Department of Inter-Religious Studies (DIRS) (1987): It fosters an understanding and appreciation of religions as a potent force for communal harmony, social justice and ecological sustainability.
 Its aim is to motivate people of all faiths as well as those who profess none to strive together for integral compassion (intrapersonal, interpersonal, societal, global and cosmic).
 It organizes sensitivity programmes, discussions and public lectures on relevant issues in religion, culture and philosophy.
-It collaborates with the AICUF to organize meaningful Interfaith Prayer Services and Masses on special occasions.
+It runs two Diploma Courses: 'Interreligious Traditions' and 'Comparative and Applied Ethics'.
 Dr. (Fr.)
 Keith D'Souza S.J. is the Director.